Akuli/qastetray/writing-pastebins.md

 expiry_days = [1, 7, 30, 365]
 syntax_default = 'Plain text'
 syntax_choices = {
-    # This was generated with scripts/syntax_getters/dpaste.py in the
-    # QasteTray source package.
     "RHTML": "rhtml",
     "Io": "io",
     # (more lines)